Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Study of the external structure of bones.

-Measuring the mass and growth of your body.
+Measuring the weight and height of your body.

-The concept of "internal environment".
+The concept of “internal environment”.
 Tissue fluid.
-Blood, its composition and importance in ensuring the vital activity of the organism.
-Cellular elements of blood: erythrocytes, leukocytes, platelets.
+Blood, its composition and importance in ensuring the vital functions of the body.
+Cellular elements of blood: red blood cells, leukocytes, platelets.
 Blood plasma.
-Clotting of blood.
+Blood clotting.
 Blood groups.
 Lymph.
 Immunity.
-Infectious diseases...
+Infectious diseases.
 Preventive vaccinations.
 Blood transfusion.
 Donation.
 The significance of the works of L. Pasteur and I. I. Mechnikov in the field of immunity.

 Demonstration

-Schemes and tables dedicated to the composition of blood, blood groups.
+Diagrams and tables dedicated to the composition of blood and blood groups.

 Study of the microscopic structure of blood.

 Heart, its structure and regulation of activity.
 Large and small circles of blood circulation.
-Lymphatic circulation.
-The movement of blood through the vessels.
+Lymph circulation.
+Movement of blood through vessels.
 Blood pressure.
 Diseases of the circulatory system, their prevention.

 Demonstration